Gautreaux/CSCE645-Project/Proposal.md

 # Proposal

+> Disclaimer: I'm actually expecting to not complete this project, or at least be unhappy with the results.
+This is a very very hard problem and I am well aware of this fact.
+Finding a solution over the next six-ish weeks will be difficult.
+Really, I just wanted a project where I could practice GPU programming.

 ### A word on why

 For this project, I propose the development and implementation of a two-round raster based two dimensional polygon packing system.
 This system is modeled for a theoretical production workflow based on __Contract Manufacturing__ principles (a.k.a. __Manufacturing as a Service__).
 In this theoretical model, the manufacturer offers the service of two-dimensional sheet operations, such as CNC Routing.
 The manufacturer provides this service turn-key, where the customer uploads parts directly and receives physical parts sometime in the future.
 To offer this service at a competitive cost, the manufacturer must minimize waste of the stock material.
 Likewise the manufacturer must quickly and accurately price contracts.